-Located in the ever-trendy neighborhood of Roma Norte is Mercado Roma.
-This is a hipster’s dream in a public market.
-The stands range from restaurants to shops and offer everything from organic foods, specialty chocolates, gourmet coffee, tapas, fine wines, and artistic spins on traditional dishes such as a sushi burrito.
+Located in the trendy neighborhood of Roma Norte, you’ll find Mercado Roma.
+This public market is a hipster’s dream.
+The stands are mostly restaurants and shops.
+They offer everything from organic foods, specialty chocolates, gourmet coffee, tapas, and fine wines.
+They even have artistic spins on traditional dishes such as sushi burritos.

 17. Take a Food Tour